seleniumbase/SeleniumBase/README.md

 nosetests my_first_test.py --browser=chrome --with-selenium --pdb --pdb-failures -s
 ```

-The above code will leave your browser window open in case there's a failure, which is possible if the web pages from the example change the data that's displayed on the page. (ipdb commands: 'c', 's', 'n' => continue, step, next).
+The above code (with --pdb) will leave your browser window open in case there's a failure, which is possible if the web pages from the example change the data that's displayed on the page. (ipdb commands: 'c', 's', 'n' => continue, step, next).

 Here are some other useful nosetest arguments that you may want to append to your run commands: